The-Ghonim/Daniels-site/readme.txt

 ## 📝 Project Description
 This is an **HTML, CSS, and Bootstrap** project designed to test my front-end development skills.
 It features a **personal portfolio template** with sections such as **Home, About, Services, Portfolio, Clients, Team, and Contact**.

+The original project was created by **Abdo gHonim**.
+You can visit the original project [here](https://github.com/The-Ghonim/Daniels-site.git).

 ## 🚀 Technologies Used
 - **HTML5** - For structuring web pages
 - **CSS3** - For styling and layout